PAARKAVYB/EXPERIMENT--02-Interfacing-a-Digital-output-LED-to-LPC2148-ARM-7-Microcontroller-/README.md

 ![image](https://user-images.githubusercontent.com/36288975/189275248-cf9f4001-be11-4773-ba86-517bec062fa5.png)

-## Procedure:
+# PROCEDURE:
 For creation of project on  Kiel μ vision 5 Development environment (LPC21 XX/48/38)
 1. Click on the menu Project — New µVision Project creates a new project.
 Select an empty folder and enter the project name, for example Project1.
 It is good practice to use a separate folder for each project.
 2. Next, the dialog Select Device for Target opens.
 ![image](https://user-images.githubusercontent.com/36288975/189275266-1d35fbc4-cdb4-49b2-a7ef-4991dc6f546f.png)

 Figure -01 Target selection
 Select the device database.
 Default is Software Packs.
 You can have various local device databases, which show up in the drop-down box.
-For legacy devices (Arm7, Arm9), use the Legacy Device Database [no RTE]
+For legacy devices (Arm7, Arm9), use the Legacy Device Database [no RTE].
 3. Select the device for your application.
 This selection defines essential tool settings such as compiler controls, the memory layout for the linker, and the Flash programming algorithms.
 4. Click OK.
-5. Click on the new file option and save the file using save option with .C extension
+5. Click on the new file option and save the file using save option with .C extension.

 For creating the simulation environment in Proteus suite Starting New Design